websight-io/docs/docs/blog/2023/creating-custom-extension-for-rte/index.md

 ---
-title: Creating a custom extension for TipTap Rich Text Editor
+title: Creating a custom extension for Rich Text Editor using TipTap
-description: RTE can be extended with additional fields, which provide new formatting options for users.
-However, the list of available plugins may not be sufficient for demanding clients.
-Let's create a completely new component for the RTE toolbar, using the TipTap library which lies underneath the Rich Text Editor component.
+description: The WebSight Rich Text Editor can be extended to include additional fields that provide new formatting options.
+However, sometimes the list of available plugins is not enough.
+Learn how to create a new component for the RTE toolbar using the TipTap library as a foundation.
 author: Martyna Szeszko
-image: WS-and-tiptap.jpg
-publicationDate: 16.02.2023
+publicationDate: 20.03.2023
 minReadTime: 12
+image: email-extension.png
 tags:
   - WebSight
 ---

 *Published at: 16.02.2023 by [Martyna Szeszko](https://github.com/martyna-ds)*